rcaelers/workrave-website/content/en/download/ubuntu.md

 If you need a newer version than what is included in your distribution, use the official Workrave PPA.

-The Workrave PPA can be enable by entering these commands into a terminal:
+The Workrave PPA can be enabled by entering these commands into a terminal:

 {{< highlight bash >}}
 sudo add-apt-repository --yes ppa:rob-caelers/workrave